detekt/detekt/docs/pages/configurations.md

 ```

 ## Build failure
-The JSON Schema is currently not automatically generated.
-It can be updated manually [on this repository](https://github.com/SchemaStore/schemastore).

 _detekt_ supports the option to fail your build if a threshold of code smell issues is met.

 For this the following code must be inside the detekt config: